Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 STEP 6: Removal of the Balloon and Sheath

-After REBOA is no longer required, the balloon may be deflated.
-It is imperative to have close communication with the anesthesia team to anticipate transient hypotension when the balloon is deflated.
-Once definitive hemorrhage control has been obtained, the REBOA sheath should be removed and 30 minutes of direct pressure applied to the CFA access site.
+Once definitive hemorrhage control has been obtained and coagulopathy corrected, the REBOA sheath should be removed and 30 minutes of direct pressure applied to the CFA access site.

 An angiogram through the sheath to document distal limb perfusion is best practice, though not always available.
 An aortogram may be best accomplished in the Role 3 environment with access to specialists and/or surgical backup.